kubowania/Project-04/README.md

 Business Bank Account Dashboard using React and Django.

-This was a final project for General Assemblys Software Engineering course.
+This was a final project for the General Assembly Software Engineering course.
 It was a solitary project that allowed me to build an app relevant to the finance and small business industry that I have interest in.
 It was a 5 day project.
 To view the app, please register here: https://revenoo.herokuapp.com

 Readme coming soon.